Down the rabbit hole: Etymology

 In 1865, Lewis Carroll introduced the idiom in the novel Alice's Adventures in Wonderland.
 The chapter one title was, "Chapter One – Down the Rabbit Hole".
 Alice follows a white rabbit with pink eyes because she saw the rabbit checking a pocket watch.
 She chases the rabbit, and it bounds into a rabbit hole.
 Alice falls into the rabbit hole, and it is a long fall, which leads her to "Wonderland".
 In the novel, after the fall, the main character ends up in a world in which the rules of our shared reality do not apply.

 In the 21st century, the term has come to mean a person ended up somewhere mentally rather than physically.
 Usually, a person uses the term when they describe having spent too much time on something or getting too involved.
 With the advent of the internet, the term has taken on the meaning of getting lost in a topic or researching one topic and ending up in another.
 It has become a metaphor for distraction.
 It has come to mean that someone has become interested in something, usually by accident; and often the subject does not deserve the amount of attention that a person gives.
+People who are interested in conspiracy theories are anecdotaly referred to as falling into "rabbit holes."